Holland Tunnel: Tunnel boring

 The shield started boring in late October of that year after the steel plates that were necessary for the shield's operation had been delivered.
 The first permanent steel-rings lining the tubes were laid a short time afterward.
 The caissons were completed and launched into the river in December, and after the caissons were outfitted with the requisite equipment such as airlocks, tugboats dropped the caissons into place in January 1923.
 Officials projected that at this rate of progress, the tunnel would be finished within 36 months, by late 1926 or early 1927.

 Tunnel construction required the sandhogs to spend large amounts of time in the caisson under high pressure of up to 47.5 psi, which was thought to be necessary to prevent river water from entering prior to completion of the tubes.
 The caissons were massive metal boxes with varying dimensions, but each contained 6 ft walls.
 Sandhogs entered the tunnel through a series of airlocks, and could only remain inside of the tunnel for a designated time period.
 On exiting the tunnel, sandhogs had to undergo controlled decompression to avoid decompression sickness or "the bends", a condition in which nitrogen bubbles form in the blood from rapid decompression.
-The rate of decompression rate for sandhogs working on the Hudson River Tunnel was described as being "so small as to be negligible".
-Sandhogs underwent such decompressions 756,000 times throughout the course of construction. which resulted in 528 cases of the bends, though none were fatal.
+The rate of decompression for sandhogs working on the Hudson River Tunnel was described as being "so small as to be negligible".
+Sandhogs underwent such decompressions 756,000 times throughout the course of construction, which resulted in 528 cases of the bends, though none were fatal.
 The tunnel's pressurization caused other problems, including a pressure blowout in April 1924 that flooded the tube.